curl/curl/docs/URL-SYNTAX.md

 there will always be a risk it treats the same URL differently.
 There is no right and wrong in URL land, only differences of opinions.

-libcurl offers a separate API to its URL parser for among others, this reason.
+libcurl offers a separate API to its URL parser for this reason, among others.

 Applications may at times find it convenient to allow users to specify URLs for various purposes and that string would then end up fed to curl.
 Getting a